deep0learning/text-adda/README.md

-# PyTorch-ADDA-for-Text
+# Adversarial Discriminative Domain Adaptation with BERT
-A PyTorch implementation of [Adversarial Discriminative Domain Adaptation](https://arxiv.org/abs/1702.05464) for amazon review dataset.
+A PyTorch implementation of [Adversarial Discriminative Domain Adaptation](https://arxiv.org/abs/1702.05464) for text dataset with BERT.

 ## Requirements
 - torch